jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should not visibly see the link :link</code></summary>

 <br/>
-Links are loaded but not visually visible (e.g they have display: hidden applied)
+Links are loaded but not visually visible (e.g they have display: hidden applied).
 <br/><br/>

 ```gherkin